Umar-Md/student_registration/README.md

 - **Bootstrap** and **Material UI** for styling.
 - **Form Validation** on submit with error messages.
 - **Console Logging** on successful submission.

+## Prerequisites

+- Node.js installed on your system.
+- npm or yarn as a package manager.